The Portuguese King Cake Recipe - do it yourself

 Preparation:

-Dissolve the fresh yeast in 1 dl of warm water and add a cup of flour (taken from the total weight).
+Start by dissolving the fresh yeast in 1 dl of warm water and then add a cup of flour, which is taken from the total weight.
+Mix this and let it rise in a warm environment for approximately 15 minutes.

-Meanwhile, in a bowl, salt beat the butter, sugar and lemon, and orange zest.
-Add the eggs, one by one, beating between each addition, and then the yeast dough.
+In the meantime, in a separate bowl, cream together the butter, sugar, and lemon and orange zest.
+Add the eggs one at a time, beating well after each addition, and then incorporate the yeast dough.

-Sprinkle the dough with a bit of flour, cover it with a cloth and wrap the bowl in a blanket.
-Leave to rise in a warm environment for about 3-5 hours.
+Now, you can introduce the macerated fruits into the dough, knead it again, and shape it into a ball.
+Dust the dough lightly with flour, cover it with a cloth, and wrap the bowl in a blanket.
+Allow it to rise in a warm environment for about 3-5 hours.

-In many Western Christian traditions, there are 12 days of Christmas, culminating around Jan.
-6, known as the feast of the Epiphany.
-That’s when many believe the “Magi” or “wise men” or “three kings” arrive to see the newborn baby Jesus.
-Mardi Gras begins on January 6, which is the Epiphany in the Christian tradition.
-That's why the cake is called "king" cake and why there's a tiny baby hidden inside.
-The arrival of the three kings on that day is also the reason why you should o leave your Christmas tree up through January 6.
+In numerous Western Christian traditions, there are 12 days of Christmas that culminate around January 6, known as the Feast of the Epiphany.
+It's on this date that many believe the "Magi," "wise men," or "three kings" arrived to visit the newborn baby Jesus.
+Mardi Gras officially begins on January 6, the Epiphany in Christian tradition.
+This is why the cake is called "King Cake" and why it conceals a tiny baby figurine inside.
+Keeping your Christmas tree up until January 6 is also a tradition associated with the arrival of the three kings on that day.

 Thank you!